Migrating from Enzyme to React Testing Library in 2024

 Precise Intent: Identify root causes of CI flakiness when running Enzyme against React 18+ concurrent features.

 Root Cause Analysis: Enzyme’s internal shallow renderer bypasses React’s concurrent scheduler, causing state reconciliation mismatches during batched updates.
-Legacy enzyme-adapter-react-16 packages conflict with modern hydration APIs, triggering false-positive test passes and hydration mismatch errors in CI pipelines.
+The enzyme-adapter-react-16 and enzyme-adapter-react-17 packages do not support React 18’s createRoot API, triggering false-positive test passes and hydration mismatch errors in CI pipelines.
+As of 2024, there is no officially maintained Enzyme adapter for React 18.

 Reproducible Setup: Initialize a clean baseline environment to isolate legacy adapter conflicts:

-npm create vite@latest rtl-migration-baseline -- --template react
+npm create vite@latest rtl-migration-baseline -- --template react-ts

 cd rtl-migration-baseline

-npm install react@18.2.0 react-dom@18.2.0
+npm install react@18 react-dom@18

 Configure vitest.config.ts: